devflowinc/trieve-rust-client/docs/AuthApi.md

 > models::SlimUser callback()
 OpenID Connect callback

-OpenID Connect callback  This is the callback route for the OAuth provider, it should not be called directly.
+This is the callback route for the OAuth provider, it should not be called directly.
 Redirects to browser with set-cookie header.

 ### Parameters